Search

 1. Mix all the ingredients together, except for the yogurt and water.
 This will make your paste.
 Keep in the fridge until ready to use.

-2. Once you are ready to marinade, add the yogurt to the paste and then enough water to get the right consistency, approximately 2-3 tbsp.
+2. Once you are ready to marinade, add the yogurt to the paste and then enough water to get the right consistency, approximately 2-3 tablespoons.

-3. Mix your tofu, halloumi or vegetables in the marinade, spoon into an air tight container and leave in the fridge to soak up the flavours for a few hours or overnight.
-The cook in a grill pan or on a heated BBQ.
+3. Mix your tofu, halloumi or vegetables in the marinade, spoon into an air-tight container and leave in the fridge to soak up the flavours for a few hours or overnight.
+Then cook in a grill pan or on a BBQ.

 4. Enjoy!